-- Choose Start > All Programs > Autodesk > AutoCAD 2017 > AutoCAD 2017.
-You can also double-click the AutoCAD 2017 icon on your Windows Desktop.
-AutoCAD LT users will use AutoCAD LT 2017 in place of AutoCAD 2017. - 2.
+- Choose Start ➤ All Programs ➤ Autodesk ➤ AutoCAD 2018 ➤ AutoCAD 2018.
+You can also double-click the AutoCAD 2018 icon on your Windows Desktop.
+AutoCAD LT users will use AutoCAD LT 2018 in place of AutoCAD 2018. - 2.
 The AutoCAD Start tab appears, offering options to open existing drawings or to create a new drawing.
 You may also see the Design Feed panel, which allows you to use a cloud-based collaboration feature.
-Click the Start Drawing thumbnail in the left side of the view under "Get Started" (see Figure 1.1). - 3.
-The AutoCAD window displays a blank default document named Drawing1.dwg.
-Users may see the Sheet Set Manager palette to the left of the AutoCAD window.
-In brand-new installations, you will see the Design Feed panel.
-Close the Design Feed panel for now.
-AutoCAD LT users may see the Info palette to the left of the AutoCAD window.
+Click the Start Drawing thumbnail in the left side of the view under "Get Started" (see Figure 1.1).